AP0273/Spring-Challenge-Votation-NT-v1.71/README.md

 * Registred Person Cpf and Password

 ### Insert Vote
-* Existent Schedule id, Schedule State Ongoing
+* Existent Schedule id, Schedule State must be Ongoing based on the dates set at creation.
-* Registred Person Cpf and Password, Cpf able to vote on the response of heroku -> https://user-info.herokuapp.com/users/(cpf person without paretesis)
+* Registred Person Cpf and Password, Cpf able to vote on the response of heroku -> https://user-info.herokuapp.com/users/(cpf person without paretesis) heroku                      response is random to valid cpf so keep trying until get a ABLE_TO_VOTE response or modify the field canVote to true on database
 * The person must not have already voted on the target schedule

 ### Data Update or Delete